egel-lang/egel-slides/2024-semantics/slides.md

 # Various

-Mutable `ref` objects and mutable dictionaries for speed
+Mutable reference objects and mutable dictionaries for speed

 Literate programming in markdown files